 When I think of saving bees, my thoughts embrace all 20,000+ species, not just honey bees.
-But in fact, I don’t believe bees need saving.
+But in any case, I don’t believe bees need saving.
 What needs to be saved is their environment and their food supply.
-In a proper environment, the bees can take care of themselves.
+In a proper environment, bees can take care of themselves.

 Proper nutrition is necessary for healthy bodies, rapid growth, mental development, and sufficient immune response.
 We know that intuitively, yet we send our bees out into a nutritionally deficient world and wonder why they get sick.
 We wonder why they can’t combat disease, defend themselves against pests, or survive the winter.

-I recently heard a group of beekeepers talking about the good old days when you could stack ten honey supers on a hive and have them filled inside of two weeks.
+I recently heard a group of beekeepers talking about the good old days when you could stack ten honey supers on a hive and have them filled within two weeks.
 “Bees aren’t what they used to be,” they concluded.
 “Today they’re inbred and weak.”

 But I don’t believe honey bee genetics has changed radically in the past few decades; what has changed is the bees’ environment.
-A degraded environment containing a poor food supply is the reason all bees are in trouble, not just those that get Varroa or CCD or Nosema.
+A degraded environment containing a poor food supply is the reason all bees are in trouble, not just those that get varroa mites or CCD or nosema.

 It’s the environment that changed

 But that’s just one change among many.
 Weeds used to be allowed to grow at the perimeter of fields and in windbreaks and along drainages.
-Now these areas are kept “clean” with herbicides.
-And while those clean areas represent a decrease in honey bee forage, they are a death knell to native species who use those plants for nesting materials, shelter, pollen, and nectar, while the areas below are used for tunnels, mud collection, drinking water, shade, and safe havens.
+Now, these areas are kept “clean” with herbicides.
+And while those clean areas represent a decrease in honey bee forage, they are a death knell to native species who use those plants for nesting materials, shelter, pollen, and nectar.
+And the areas below are used for tunnels, mud collection, drinking water, shade, and safe havens.
 We take that all away with one squirt of our chemicals.

-Vast acreages of monocropped farmland provide inferior forage for all bees, including honey bees.
-Worse, many native bees cannot fly far enough to traverse those fields, and some can’t fly the width of a interstate highway or the breadth of a Home Depot parking lot.
+Vast acreages of mono-cropped farmland provide inferior forage for all bees, including honey bees.
+Worse, many native bees cannot fly far enough to traverse those fields, and some can’t fly the width of an interstate highway or the breadth of a Home Depot parking lot.
 Whereas a honey bee can span several miles, many natives are lucky to travel a few hundred yards.